 For the optimization of both, the aerodynamic properties and the trajectories, Python wrappers were used to access the DLR legacy tools used for trajectory simulation, mass modelling and aerodynamic performance computation.
-A genetic multi-objective algorithm from the pymoo [45] library was used for both optimizations, specifically the NSGA-III algorithm [46, 47].
+A genetic multi-objective algorithm from the pymoo [34] library was used for both optimizations, specifically the NSGA-III (Non-dominated Sorting Genetic Algorithm, version III) algorithm [44, 45].
+This optimization framework has been used for all the optimization purposes in the context of SLP8 definition as it proved capable for both optimizations.